Who is eligible to apply?

 How long will participants stay in the US?
 What will the participants do while in the U.S?

-The program will be 30-33 days in length.
+The program typically runs one month in length.
 While in the U.S. the Fellows will participate in a two-week residency, during which they will develop and rehearse original material.
 They will then go on a 10-14 day tour, during which they will perform the music they developed and rehearsed during the residency period.
 Throughout the program Fellows will develop and lead creative workshops for youth and community groups.

 Can I participate in only part of the program?

-No, OneBeat Fellows must commit to participating in the entire program, which will last approximately 28 days, starting in the fall of 2017.
+No, OneBeat Fellows must commit to participating in the entire program.

-Will there be post-OneBeat activities for OneBeat Fellows after the program in fall 2017?
+Will there be post-OneBeat activities for OneBeat Fellows after the program finishes?

 Yes.
 We encourage OneBeat Fellows to be part of a vibrant and growing OneBeat online community, through which Fellows continue to be able to collaborate on new works and project ideas.